 Division 8 — Removals

-78. Casino liquor licences not removable
+78. Casino liquor licence not removable without authority

 A casino liquor licence is not capable of being removed without the consent of the Gaming and Wagering Commission, and a licence of any class granted in respect of premises that were at the time of the grant comprised within or adjacent to a casino complex shall not be removed to premises that are not within or adjacent to that complex as at the date of the application for removal.